How Much Time Does It Take to Get a GST Number in India?

 Delayed until resolved

-Issues like incorrect PAN, invalid documents, or mismatched details halt processing.
+In major cases like incorrect PAN, invalid documents, or mismatched details, processing stops.

 No Response to Officer’s Notice